Henri Matisse

 1954

-In 1905, critics who saw the works of Matisse and others exhibited at the Salon d'Automne in Paris called their intense use of color "Fauves" (wild beasts).
+In 1905, critics, upon seeing the works of Matisse and his contemporaries exhibited at the Salon d'Automne in Paris, called their intense color expression "Fauves" (wild beasts).

 Matisse believed that: